pingcap/docs-dm/en/handle-performance-issues.md

 - If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue.
 - If this metric is 0, it usually indicates that there is no performance issue.

 When `binlog file gap between master and syncer` is greater than 1 for a long time, check `binlog file gap between relay and syncer` to figure out which unit the latency mainly exists in.
-If this value is also greater than 1 for a long time, the latency might exist in the relay log unit.
+If this value is usually 0, the latency might exist in the relay log unit.
 Then you can refer to [relay log unit](#relay-log-unit) to resolve this issue; otherwise, continue checking the Binlog replication unit.

 ### Read binlog data